metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 !!! question "Task 5"

-    Let`s say you want to specify a path to a different input tsv file (see **Example Configuration File Snippet 1**) that contains a different set of input datasets.
+    Let`s say you want to specify a path to a different input TSV file (see **Example Configuration File Snippet 1**) that contains a different set of input datasets.
-    How would you specify the parameter on the commandline?
+    How would you specify the parameter on the command line?

     ???
 Solution
         `--input.paired.path`

+Command line arguments supersede the configuration file.
+This is a quick, temporary way to change variables without touching files.

 ### Output